 - 1/2 teaspoon ground dried turmeric for serving

 Heat the almond milk, fresh turmeric, ginger, coconut oil, cinnamon and honey in a small pot over medium heat just until it begins to simmer.
 Reduce heat, cover and simmer five minutes.
 Remove from the heat, strain and discard the solids.
+If using essential oils, add them after removing pan from the heat.
 Whisk until frothy and pour into two cups.
 Serve with a dusting of ground turmeric.

 I peel the turmeric and ginger using a potato peeler and then continue to use the peeler to get thin slices of turmeric and ginger.
 I crush the ginger using a mortar and pestle to release the flavor.
 It’s best to use a small sauce pan with a spout.
 Once it has simmered for five minutes, pour it over a mesh strainer into a large measuring cup so that you have room to whisk until frothy.